2022 NFL Schedule Release: Start time, how to watch, live stream

 The 2022 NFL schedule release is happening tonight, Thursday, May 12th, beginning at 8:00 p.m.
 ET.
-See below for answers to your frequently asked questions about the upcoming NFL season and how to watch the 2022 NFL schedule release.
+See below for answers to your frequently asked questions about when and how to watch the NFL schedule release and more information about the upcoming NFL season.

 ICYMI – 2022 NFL Draft order: Complete list of every pick from Round 1 through Round 7